Frequently Asked Questions about the Equine-Assisted Mental Health Practitioner Certificate Program

 We do not have general student scholarships available at this time.
 If you are a current DU MSW graduate student, please see information about the Diane Coker Memorial Scholarship here.

 There are no additional fees for international students.

 19. Is this program fun?

 The certificate program is designed to enhance your therapy practice through multiple components and with one-to-one advising throughout.
 We believe that learning happens most effectively when the content is engaging and relevant to you.
-In addition, having fun is very important - join us!
+In addition, having fun is very important - come join our community of therapists!